 Of course, language is a living, malleable thing, always changing.
 The slang of the 1920s is now considered either passé or has been integrated into college curriculum for English Lit 101.
-As an author, I enjoy this fact, sometimes choosing to invent a word or name for an object, or using an old, outmoded word to evoke a certain mood or sense of place and time.
+As an author, I enjoy this fact, sometimes choosing to invent a word, or using an old, outmoded word to evoke a certain mood or sense of place and time.

 All this came to mind today, when a business associate sent me a link to The Urban Dictionary Of Design Slang, which offers definitions for “all the designer terms you need to know, as well as quite a few most designers would love to never hear again.”

 I believe I’m rather savvy when it comes to art and design.
 In fact, Daniel and I wrote one of the earliest digital imaging dictionaries.
 But some of the terms in that article threw me for a loop.
 Does that mean I’m an outsider in a field that I was (until this morning) considered an expert?
 Or is lingo getting out of hand?
 Or is it simply an opportunity for me to learn new phrases and slang?
 Of course, I’ll choose the latter, and will keep the website open for the next few weeks, dipping in periodically to read through it.